Practical-DevOps-GitHub/fundamentals-github-task-rostyslavudovenko/.github/pull_request_template.md

 ## Describe your changes
+[Provide a clear and concise description of your changes.]

 ## Issue ticket number and link
+[Provide the issue ticket number and link.]

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code